The Cen A galaxy group: dynamical mass and missing baryons: Summary and Conclusions

 We studied the dynamics of the Cen\,A galaxy group using accurate 3D distances and line-of-sight velocities of its member galaxies.
 Our main results can be summarized as follows: \begin{enumerate} \item We used a Bayesian model to study the kinematics of the satellite system considering both rotation and random motions.
 The ratio between the mean rotation velocity and the mean velocity dispersion is $\sim0.7$, indicating that the satellite system has significant rotational support. \item Assuming an axisymmetric and isotropic (in velocity space) satellite system, we derived a mean circular velocity of 258 km s$^{-1}$.
 This translates into a dynamical mass of $1.2\times10^{13}$\,M$_\odot$ within 800\,kpc (the distance of the outermost satellite from Cen\,A). \item In a $\Lambda$CDM context, we derive a virial mass $M_{200}=5.3\pm3.5\times10^{12}$\,M$_\odot$ within a virial radius $R_{200}=344$\,kpc.
 This gives a baryon fraction $M_{\rm b}/M_{200}=0.035$ implying that about 77$\%$ of the cosmologically available baryons are missing.
 The missing baryons may be in a hot diffuse medium with a mass of $\sim$8$\times$10$^{11}$ M$_\odot$, which is $\sim$4 times larger than the mass locked in stars and gas within galaxies.
-The expected hot gas mass is more than one order of magnitude larger than that inferred from the most recent X-ray observations. \item Cen\,A group lies on the baryonic Tully-Fisher relation defined by individual galaxies.
+The expected hot gas mass is more than one order of magnitude larger than that inferred from the most recent X-ray observations.
+On the other hand, at the galaxy level, $M_*/M_{200} \approx 0.03$ for Cen\,A is much higher than predicted by common abundance matching relations (e.g., \citealt{2013MNRAS.428.3121M,2013ApJ...770...57B}) but is compatible within scatter and error bars with the stellar-to-halo-mass relation from \citet{2018AstL...44....8K}. \item Cen\,A group lies on the baryonic Tully-Fisher relation defined by individual galaxies.
 This is in agreement with MOND predictions with no need for a significant amount of unaccounted baryons. \end{enumerate}